-Step 4 (Week 4) - President or Facillator will share draft evaluation with Board in closed session seeking comment.
+Step 4 (Week 4) - Board President or Facilitator will share draft evaluation with Board in closed session seeking comment.
 Refinement and/or endorsement of the completed draft collective evaluation.

-Step 5 (Week 4) -Sub-committee/Board President share evaluation with CEO about 4-7 days prior to the Board evaluation meeting.
+Step 5 (Week 4) - Sub-committee/Board President share the evaluation with CEO about 4 to 7 days prior to the Board evaluation meeting.

-Guidance: this allows for the CEO to consider the evaluation and prepare responses (where needed) to the Board for the upcoming evaluation meeting.
-At least one week should be allowed for the CEO to consider responses if any.
+Guidance: This allows for the CEO to consider the evaluation and prepare responses (where needed) to the Board for the upcoming evaluation meeting.
+At least one week should be allowed for the CEO to consider any responses.

-Step 6 (Week 5-6) -Agendize closed session for CEO performance evaluation.
+Step 6 (Week 5-6) - Agendize closed session for CEO performance evaluation.
 Board conducts the session to formally deliver the evaluation and discuss the position or thoughts with the CEO, if any, regarding the collective evaluation.
 At times, this could take two meetings since changes to the evaluation could result from this meeting.
-Discussion of CEO Contract or compensation adjustments should not be discussed at this meeting.
+Discussion of CEO contract or compensation adjustments should not be discussed at this meeting.

-When reconvened to open session, the President will make public any actions from the closed session.
+When reconvened to open session, the Board President will make public any actions from the closed session.
 A vote of the Board may be necessary.